WHY BAMBOO?

 BEFORE/AFTER

-Bamboo Living cottage in Rarotonga during and after the hurricanes.
+A Bamboo Living cottage in Rarotonga during and after the hurricanes.
 Slide the bar over the image to reveal full image.

 The cottage was boarded up to protect the glass windows.
 The roofing sustained some damage, but the cottage structure was completely unharmed and is still in use as a beautiful resort rental today.